 The Power of Peer to Peer Support By Dr. Victoria Boyd - Organizer

-Many of the causes emerge from the unique nature of a nonprofit’s infrastructure and since we can’t change how they are structured let’s look at strategies to deal with the challenges.
+Many of the issues emerge from the unique nature of a nonprofit’s infrastructure and since we can’t change how they are structured let’s look at strategies to deal with the challenges.
 One great method is peer groups.
-“Peer groups, sometimes called “master mind” groups, can provide the confidential spaces needed where they can present and process ideas, think creatively, seek solutions, deepen their knowledge base, and build relationships with colleagues.”
+Peer groups can provide a safe environment and confidential space where they can present and process challenges, think creatively, seek solutions, deepen their knowledge base, and build relationships with colleagues.

-A gathering of like-minded service providers, we are following our goal to create a resource to facilitate support for individuals drawn to community service and collectively we will: • Build personal and organizational relationships. • Provide facilitated conversations that advance goals and strategies. • Gather group knowledge, wisdom, and learning from each other’s’ experiences. • Facilitate action – ideas are put into action and tailored to address the diverse circumstances of the participants.
+A gathering of like-minded service providers, to create and facilitate support for individuals drawn to community service and collectively we will: --Build personal and organizational relationships. --Provide facilitated conversations that advance goals and strategies. --Pool group knowledge, wisdom, and learning from each other’s’ experiences. --Facilitate action – ideas tailored to address the diverse circumstances of the participants.

 --Create a platform to collaborate in a larger mission.

 Individually we will gain: • Validation: knowing we are not alone. • Connection: strong bonds between peers to inspire, motivate, and support their goals.

 Who: for those working in or are stakeholders of a nonprofit,